 You may be wondering?

 Why are the fees set at what they are?
 Why is there no bulkbilling… ?
-Surely my clinician is living the high life with what they earn from the session fees…?
+Surely my clinician, or the Director, is living the high life with what they earn from the session fees…?

 Some background information… to become a Clinical Psychologist, requires a minimum of 6 years University education.
 However, our Director completed 8 years, as she also completed a Doctor of Philosophy (PhD) at the same time as her Masters Degree in Clinical Psychology.
 All of this education also comes with significant student debt.
 Following this education, she was then required to complete two years of supervised practice at a significantly reduced earning rate.
 So the cost of her education has been significant, as is all of our Psychologists’.